OpitzLab/TACS_effects_single_neurons/README.md

 Please use the following reference: Tran et al. 2020.
 Effects of transcranial alternating current stimulation on spiking activity in computational models of single neocortical neurons.
 BioRxiv.

 ## License
-The HOC code, Python code, synapse MOD code and cell morphology are licensed with the above mentioned CC-BY-NC-SA license.
+The code is licensed with the CC-BY-NC-SA license.

 ## Correspondence
 htran - at- umn.edu (Harry Tran)